 For maintenance tasks that are controlled by wizards, the dates and printing times are reset automatically when the relevant wizard is run and completed successfully.
-Manual maintenance tasks (for example, roller inspection and wiper replacement) are reset by clicking the reset button in the screen.
+Manual maintenance tasks (for example, roller inspection and wiper replacement) are reset by clicking the reset button in the Maintenance Counters screen.

-UV Lamp Check A heat-sensitive label is fixed to the UV lamp covers as a warning against overheating.
-Its center changes from white to black if the temperature of the cover reaches 65 °C (150 °F).
+UV Lamp Check

+A heat-sensitive label is fixed to the UV lamp covers as a warning against overheating.
+Its center changes from white to black if the temperature of the cover reaches 65°C (150°F).
 If this occurs, do not use the printer, and call your service provider.
 As a precaution, it is recommended that you check the label before and after printing.

-Figure 6-22: Heat-sensitive label on UV lamp cover
+Figure 6-24 Heat-sensitive label on UV lamp cover

-If the UV lamp continues to overheat, and the temperature around the lamp reaches 90 °C (194 °F), a heat fuse cuts the power to the UV lamp and the motion motors.
+If the UV lamp continues to overheat, and the temperature around the lamp reaches 90°C (194°F), a heat fuse turns off the electricity to the power to the UV lamp, the tray heater and the motors for the X, Y, and Z axes.
 In the unlikely event that this occurs, the printer cannot be used until it is serviced by an authorized service engineer.